 - Retrospectively to each prior reporting period presented in accordance with the guidance on accounting changes; or

 - Retrospectively with the cumulative effect of initially applying the standard at the date of initial application.

 Financial statement presentation has minimal changes to the actual statements themselves, but the disclosures will require a more in-depth approach.
 The disclosure objective is to present sufficient information to enable users of financial statements to understand the nature, amount, timing, and uncertainty of revenue and cash flows arising from contracts with customers.
 To achieve that objective, disclosures should include qualitative and quantitative information about all the following:

 - The significant judgments, and changes in the judgments, made in applying the guidance to those contracts; and

 - Any assets recognized from the costs to obtain or fulfill a contract with a customer

 Essentially, there are no minimum disclosures required, but instead, the disclosures must be adequate to meet the objectives of disclosures within the standard.

 This is Going to be Too Difficult.
 What Can I Do?

 As you may glean from all the information included in this blog, the new Revenue Recognition Accounting Standard is full of details and complexities.
-To learn more about the impact the new standard will have on the AE and Construction industries, including the potential for significant changes to your current accounting policies, watch our on-demand presentations titled Ready or Not: Your AE Firm & Revenue Recognition Changes and/or Construction & Revenue Recognition: What You Need to Know.
+Watch our on-demand presentations to learn more about the impact the new standard will have on the AE and Construction industries, including the potential for significant changes to your current accounting policies.

 If you would like to continue the conversation and determine what it means specifically for your architectural, engineering, or construction firm, please reach out to me today.